M66B/FairEmail/FAQ.md

 <br />

 <a name="faq111"></a>
-**(111) Why is OAuth not supported?**
+**(111) Is OAuth supported?**

 OAuth is supported for Gmail via the quick setup wizard.
-The Android account manager will be used to fetch and refresh OAuth tokens for the selected account.
+The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
+OAuth for non on-device accounts is not support because Google requires [an expensive security audit](https://support.google.com/cloud/answer/9110914) for this.

 Outlook, Live and Hotmail do not yet support OAuth for IMAP/SMTP connections, but "*[We are actively working on OAuth support for IMAP connections to O365 mailboxes.
 We will make a public announcement once the same is available.](https://stackoverflow.com/a/58072053)*" (September 24, 2019).

+OAuth access for Yahoo! was requested, but Yahoo! never responded to the request.

 <br />